smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifNodeServices/tileMaker.md

    Note that you can also change:

    * The quantization.
-So be able to simplify the geoJSON the data must be quantized.
+To be able to simplify the geoJSON the data must be quantized.
 The default is 1:1,000,000.
 This means that the smallest value is 1 millionth of the largest value.
-You will need to increase this quantization to 1:10,000,000 or 1:100,000,000 if you use more than 11 zoom levels or you cover are very large area;
+You will need to increase this quantization to 1:10,000,000 or 1:100,000,000 if you use more than 11 zoom levels or you cover are very large area.
+Quantization is applied on a per shapefile basis so there is no potential for slivers between areas.
+	 However, if the shapefiles are not on the same scale (as in the US data) then you will see differences between the national data at 1:5,000,000 and the state and county data at 1:500,000;
    * The simplification factor.
 The *tile maker* uses Visvalingam algorithm [Line generalisation by repeated elimination of the smallest area; Visvalingam, Maheswari; Whyatt, J. D. (James Duncan)Cartography -- Data processing; Computer science; July 1992](https://hydra.hull.ac.uk/resources/hull:8338)
      This is superior to the Ramer–Douglas–Peucker algorithm generally leaving no "cocked hat" artefacts.
 The